-At Kapwing, in our three months using TikTok as a business, we’ve seen and tested lots of these theories.
-Our account has grown to have over 10,000 followers and 150,000 video likes.
+At Kapwing, in our year of using TikTok as a business, we’ve seen and tested lots of these theories.
+Our account has grown to have nearly 17,000 followers and 162,000 likes.
 We got almost 10% of those views in the first week.
-In this article, I’ll explain the top five influential algorithm theories and how they’ve applied to us across the 50+ videos we’ve made.

 A quick disclaimer: there’s no standalone hack for going viral.
 The only way to build an audience on TikTok is with legitimately funny, relatable, impressive, and/or informative content.
 No amount of tricks will help if your videos don’t resonate with people.
 However, understanding the quality of different algorithm theories can help good content run further.